lucques/conjin/doc/deployment_local.md

 ## Get started
-To deploy, the following four phases are needed.
+To deploy, the following three phases are needed.
 1. Configuration.
     - Write a `config.dhall` file that contains an expression of type `LocalDepl`
         - Use `vendor/bin/depl generate-password-hashes <password-list.dhall> <output.dhall>` when password hashes must be generated in advance.